-The only available vaccine contains inactivated rotavirus Group A and is indicated for administration to pregnant mares to enhance concentrations of colostral immunoglobulins against equine rotavirus (Group A).
+The only available vaccine is conditionally licensed, contains inactivated rotavirus Group A, and is indicated for administration to pregnant mares to enhance concentrations of colostral immunoglobulins against equine rotavirus (Group A).
 The vaccine has been used in mares since 1996 in the USA and is considered to be safe.

-Pregnant mares (regardless of vaccination history): Should receive a 3-dose series of intramuscular vaccinations at 8, 9, and 10 months of gestation.
+Pregnant mares (regardless of vaccination history): Should receive a 3 dose series of intramuscular vaccinations at 8, 9, 10 months of gestation.

 Concentrated horse breeding areas in the US routinely use rotavirus vaccine in pregnant mares.
 Pregnant mares that will be shipped to regions that have had a history of rotaviral diarrhea should also be considered candidates for vaccination.